Nations pledge millions to new climate damage fund at COP28, US criticized for its small contribution – KION546

 US contribution criticized as ‘embarrassing’

-The US in particular was criticized for its $17.5-million contribution, which some experts said was “embarrassing” and “striking” for how small it is compared to the pledges of other nations.
+The US in particular was criticized for its $17.5-million contribution, which some experts and advocacy groups said was “embarrassing” and “striking” for how small it is compared to the pledges of other nations.

-Mohamed Adow, Director of Power Shift Africa, panned the US contribution as far too small.

 “Given the size of their economies, there is simply no excuse for their contributions to be far eclipsed by others,” Dasgupta said.